 • Prizes may be distributed in the rate of 1 package per person based on the highest placement and not per winning screenplay, depending on the request of the sponsor.

-• The cash prizes will be distributed within 90 days of TOP 3 Notification.
+• The cash prizes will be distributed within 90 days of winner notification.

 • Decisions of the Judges are final and may not be disputed.
 The Judges will adhere to our competition guidelines; however, the competition and its administrators may not be held responsible for any errors or omissions on the part of the Judges.

 • Length requirements are as follows: 1).
 Full-Length Features: 80-120 pages.
 2).
 TV Pilots: Up to 70 pages.

 • If you order feedback you may be charged separately $2 for each page over 120 pages, or the reader may only read the first 120 pages.